Being active when you have heart diseaseHeart disease - activity; CAD - activity; Coronary artery disease - activity; Angina - activity

 Start slowly.
 Choose an aerobic activity such as walking, swimming, light jogging, or biking.
 Do this at least 3 to 4 times a week.

 Always do 5 minutes of stretching or moving around to warm up your muscles and heart before exercising.
 Allow time to cool down after you exercise.
 Do the same activity but at a slower pace.

 Take rest periods before you get too tired.
 If you feel tired or have any heart symptoms, stop.
 Wear comfortable clothing for the exercise you are doing.

 During hot weather, exercise in the morning or evening.
 Be careful not to wear too many layers of clothes.
 You can also go to an indoor shopping mall to walk.

 When it is cold, cover your nose and mouth when exercising outside.
 Go to an indoor shopping mall if it is too cold or snowy to exercise outside.
-Ask your doctor if it is okay for you to exercise when it is below freezing.
+Ask your provider if it is OK for you to exercise when it is below freezing.

 Resistance weight training may improve your strength and help your muscles work together better.
 This can make it easier to do daily activities.
 These exercises are good for you.
 But keep in mind they do not help your heart like aerobic exercise does.

 Check out your weight-training routine with your doctor first.
 Go easy, and do not strain too hard.
 It is better to do lighter sets of exercise when you have heart disease than to work out too hard.